shaimor9000-bit/api-project/README.md

 Basic HTML + Bootstrap frontend

-The system allows users to register, log in, browse books, and borrow them.
+The system allows users to register, log in, browse books,add books and borrow them.

 Authentication :